OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-01.md

 ## Philippians 1:21

-For to me, to live is Christ, and to die is gain.
+For to me, to live is Christ, and death is gain.

 ## Philippians 1:22